Rod-Persky/investoscope-easy-update/README.md

 1) Download this repository as a zip file
 2) Extract Investoscope Updater.app to a convienient place
+3) control click and open app and authorise the app

 ## Usage

-Open Investoscope Updater!
+1) Open Investoscope Updater!
 That's it

 ## Common Issues